 Pay attention to the ingredient list of your favorite sugar free ice cream.
 It's most likely filled with a lot of ingredients you probably wouldn't buy and use in your home cooking.

 What may be hiding in that sugar free ice cream may be more harmful than organic cane sugar or coconut nectar.
 Unfortunately, many of them are filled with controversial additives that can be sabotaging your weight and your health – even if they have no calories, or have really short ingredient lists!

 The problems I see with sugar free ice cream products:

 - They are highly processed and most are made with GMO and artificial ingredients.
 Erythritol is one of those “invisible GMO ingredients".

 - Sugar alcohols cause bloating, gas, stomach upset and diarrhea.
-I actually experienced it myself, when I experimented with chocolate made with xylitol.

 - The majority of erythritol used in products today is man-made by taking glucose (most commonly from GMO cornstarch) and fermenting it with a yeast called Moniliella pollinis.